Jeiwan/uniswapv3-book/content/docs/milestone_1/first-swap.md

 ## Pool Contract

-As you've learned from the introduction, Uniswap deploys multiple Pool contracts, each of which is a market exchange of a pair of tokens.
+As you've learned from the introduction, Uniswap deploys multiple Pool contracts, each of which is an exchange market of a pair of tokens.
 Uniswap groups all its contract into two categories:

 - core contracts, and